-^b C{min} is concentration 24 hours post-dose.
+&lt;sup>b Cmin is concentration 24 hours post-dose.

-- Renal Insufficiency In healthy subjects, approximately 7 % of the dose of atazanavir is eliminated unchanged in the urine.
+- Ethnic Origin A study of the pharmacokinetics of atazanavir was performed in young (n=29; 1840 years) and elderly (n=30; ≥ 65 years) healthy subjects.
+There are insufficient data to determine whether there are any effects of race on the pharmacokinetics of atazanavir. - Hepatic Insufficiency Atazanavir is metabolized and eliminated primarily by the liver.
+Atazanavir has been studied in adult patients with moderate to severe hepatic impairment (14 Child-Pugh B and 2 Child-Pugh C) after a single 400-mg dose.
+The mean AUC (0-∞) was 42 % greater in patients with impaired hepatic function than in healthy volunteers.
+The mean half-life of atazanavir in hepatically impaired patients was 12.1 hours compared to 6.4 hours in healthy volunteers.
+Increased concentrations of atazanavir are expected in patients with moderately or severely impaired hepatic function.
+The pharmacokinetics of MYLAN-ATAZANAVIR in combination with ritonavir have not been studied in subjects with hepatic impairment.
+MYLAN-ATAZANAVIR should not be administered to patients with severe hepatic impairment.
+MYLAN-ATAZANAVIR /ritonavir is not recommended for use in patients with hepatic impairment (see 4 DOSAGE AND ADMINISTRATION and 7 WARNINGS AND PRECAUTIONS). - Renal Insufficiency In healthy subjects, approximately 7 % of the dose of atazanavir is eliminated unchanged in the urine.
 Atazanavir has been studied in adult subjects with severe renal impairment (n=20), including those on hemodialysis, at multiple doses of 400 mg once daily.
-The mean atazanavir C{max} was 9 % lower, AUC was 19 % higher, and C{min} was 96 % higher in subjects with severe renal impairment not undergoing hemodialysis (n=10), than in age, weight, and gender matched subjects with normal renal function.
+The mean atazanavir Cmax was 9 % lower, AUC was 19 % higher, and Cmin was 96 % higher in subjects with severe renal impairment not undergoing hemodialysis (n=10), than in age, weight, and gender matched subjects with normal renal function.
 Atazanavir was not appreciably cleared during hemodialysis.
 In a 4-hour dialysis session, 2.1 % of the administered dose was removed.
 Subjects on hemodialysis appeared to display lower exposures as compared to healthy subjects and renally-impaired subjects without hemodialysis.
-The geometric means for ATV AUC, C{max} and C{min}, for Atazanavir administered immediately following dialysis in subjects on hemodialysis (n=10) were 42 %, 37 % and 54 % lower, respectively, relative to subjects with normal renal function.
-When Atazanavir was administered 2 hours before a 4-hour hemodialysis session, the geometric means for ATV AUC, C{max} and C{min} in hemodialysis subjects were 28 %, 25 % and 43 % lower, respectively, then subjects with normal renal function.
+The geometric means for ATV AUC, Cmax and Cmin, for Atazanavir administered immediately following dialysis in subjects on hemodialysis (n=10) were 42 %, 37 % and 54 % lower, respectively, relative to subjects with normal renal function.
+When Atazanavir was administered 2 hours before a 4-hour hemodialysis session, the geometric means for ATV AUC, Cmax and Cmin in hemodialysis subjects were 28 %, 25 % and 43 % lower, respectively, then subjects with normal renal function.
 The mechanism of this decrease is unknown (see 4 DOSAGE AND ADMINISTRATION). - Obesity See Fat Distribution (7 WARNINGS AND PRECAUTIONS)

-The effects of co-administered drugs on the AUC, C{max} and C{min} of atazanavir are summarized in Table 17.
+The effects of co-administered drugs on the AUC, $C{max}$ and $C{min}$ of atazanavir are summarized in Table 16.